nova-core-creatives/i-repair-gunnison/content/english/_index.md

 ################### Screenshot ########################
 screenshot:
   enable : true
-  title : "Experience the best <br> workflow with us" image : "images/screenshot.svg"
+  title : "One Place for All Your Phone Needs" image : "images/screenshot.svg"